 Deeply Remove All Nils And Empty Values From A Nested Hash In Ruby

-When handling deeply nested hashes or API payloads in Rails, it’s common to deal with nil
+When handling deeply nested hashes or API payloads in Rails, it’s common to deal with nil values, empty arrays, or hashes that need to be cleaned before storage or transmission.

 Description

-, empty string, or empty structure it finds.This method recursively compacts the object, cleaning up any meaningless structure.
-It supports deeply nested objects—unlike Hash#compact
+This method is designed to walk through both hashes and arrays and eliminate any nil, empty string, or empty structure it finds.This method recursively compacts the object, cleaning up any meaningless structure.
+It supports deeply nested objects - unlike Hash#compact, which is shallow.

-This is mainly ideal for preparing outgoing JSON API payloads, cleaning up params
+This is mainly ideal for preparing outgoing JSON API payloads, cleaning up params, or filtering configuration data.

 Sample input: